Enterprise-Group-Ltd/aws-services-tagable-resources/README.md

 # EGL AWS Report Tagable Resources/Services/Objects Utility

-This shell script reports all tagable resources for all AWS services in all AWS regions
+This shell script reports all tagable resources/services/objects for all AWS services in all AWS regions

 This utility produces snapshots that: